AdobeDocs/experience-manager-65.en/help/communities/create-site.md

 ### Step 3: Settings {#step-settings}

-On the Settings step, before selecting `Next`, note that there are seven sections providing access to configurations involving user management, tagging, moderation, group management, analytics, translation and enablement.
+On the Settings step, before selecting `Next`, note that there are seven sections providing access to configurations involving user management, tagging, moderation, group management, analytics, and translation.

-Visit the [Getting Started with AEM Communities for Enablement](/help/communities/getting-started-enablement.md) tutorial to experience working with the enablement features.

 #### User Management {#user-management}